Plasmid preparation

-A plasmid preparation is a method of DNA extraction and purification for plasmid DNA, it is an important step in many molecular biology experiments and is essential for the successful use of plasmids in research and biotechnology.
+A plasmid preparation is a method of DNA extraction and purification for plasmid DNA.
+It is an important step in many molecular biology experiments and is essential for the successful use of plasmids in research and biotechnology.
 Many methods have been developed to purify plasmid DNA from bacteria.
+During the purification procedure, the plasmid DNA is often separated from contaminating proteins and genomic DNA.

-These methods invariably involve three steps:
+These methods invariably involve three steps: growth of the bacterial culture, harvesting and lysis of the bacteria, and purification of the plasmid DNA.
+Purification of plasmids is central to molecular cloning.
+A purified plasmid can be used for many standard applications, such as sequencing and transfections into cells.